Kuzat/hyperShot/README.md

 ## Development

 There is a mismatch with electron and screenshot-node.
-So we need to use electron-rebuild.
+So you need to use electron-rebuild.
 * npm install
 * ./node_modules/.bin/electron-rebuild